HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * AdManCa = Ad(dres) Man(agement) Ca(nada) & FirstNations

 # DefinitiveData-DeltaAlerts
 The growing availability of data actually appears to be creating demands for even more data, almost as if a cyclone of data gathering forces is engaging to feed into the promised Artificial Intelligence engines.
-One result of this whirlwind of activity is a dramatic increase in data acquisition and data matching efforts.
+One result of this whirlwind of activity is a dramatic increase in redundant data acquisition and data matching efforts.

 ...